slatedocs/slate/source/includes/_webhooks.md

 ## INVESTOR_FUNDS_RECEIVED
 This is fired whenever investor funds are cleared into their account eg for a bank transfer.

+NOTE: The batch payments will not trigger this event but instead will trigger a `BATCH_UPDATE` event once all payments have been received.

 ```json
 {
   "clientId": "string",